How to Get a Loan with Bad Credit

 - The amount and regularity of the pay with several pay stubs

-- The residential address by requiring a bill
+- The home address by requiring a bill

 - That the latest bank account statements don’t show multiple NSF payments, which could be considered proof of poor management or a situation of over-indebtedness

-- What outstanding loans the borrower has to repay.
+- Any outstanding loans that the borrower has to repay.